Choosing an investment company

 Before you start thinking about what to invest in, it’s important to know what you are investing for.
 Is it for income in retirement perhaps, or maybe to grow wealth for a pension or to build a nest egg for children?

-If you don’t know yet, have a look at section one of this guide How to get started.
+If you don’t know yet, have a look at the ‘New to investing?’ section of this guide.

 A company’s basic structure and goals are far more important than its past performance.
 You should make sure it suits your individual needs.